 “So, Saitou…” Though he’d finished the dishes, Sano didn’t turn; it was easier to bring this up — especially to bring it up without sounding shy and hesitant — with his back to Saitou.
 “About last night…”

-Somewhat relieved, Sano wondered, “Well, how was I?” with greater ease than before.
-This was the obvious next step if he wanted to get some more.
+Relieved, Sano wondered, “Well, how was I?” with greater ease than before.
+This was the next step if he wanted to get some more.
 Practice, that is.
 More practice.

-The amused curl of Saitou’s lip was audible in his reply, “Adjusting for the fact that it was your first time, or speaking objectively?”
+The amused curl of Saitou’s lip sounded in his reply, “Adjusting for the fact that it was your first time, or speaking objectively?”

 “How do you know it was my first time?”